PhD in Chemistry with specialization in Microbial Chemistry

 - has acquired substantially equivalent knowledge in some other way in Sweden or abroad.

-- Degree or equivalent as above in molecular biology, biotechnology, biochemistry, microbiology, microbial biotechnology or similar.
+- Degree or equivalent as above in molecular microbiology, applied biotechnology, biochemistry, microbial biotechnology or similar.

 - Good oral and written proficiency in English.